JoeTheHammer/rl-building-control/docs/user-guide/03-data-analysis.md

 ## Download .h5

-YOu can export the underlying `.h5` file ([HDF 5 - based file](https://www.hdfgroup.org/solutions/hdf5/)) that contains all information of the experiment, including
+You can export the underlying `.h5` file ([HDF 5 - based file](https://www.hdfgroup.org/solutions/hdf5/)) that contains all information of the experiment, including

 - Context data
     - All `.yaml` files used for configuration